SuperNova76/FastFrames/docs/tutorial.md

 ### Ntuple processing

 FastFrames also allows you to process the input ntuple into an output ntuple that is self-similar, i.e. it will have the same structure as the input ntuple so it can be used as an input to the histogram processing using FastFrames.
+In this section, a simple ntupling step will be shown that just applies a selection on the input ntuple.
 To do this, first provide the path to the output folder for ntuples in the `general` block

 ```yaml